na-na-hi/renget/archive/4syqq.md

 **Conclusions**
 Recommended course of action; indirect surveillance.
 Though it pains me to let such a scientifically valuable specimen slip through our grasp, the Adept is simply a low risk and currently beyond our means to actively pursue until a later date.
 Future operations must rely on her lack of proximity to her master, however, and I could urge all Sith forces to keep the two separate wherever possible - not only does her capture become impossible in the Y8 'Wanderer's' presence, but the subjects' relationships might slow the deterioration of the latter's psyche and further sabotage future prospects.

-##Subject C5 - Jedi Master Dhor Tallav

-**Target Analysis C5 - Version 51**
-**Subject Identity:** Jedi Master Dhor Tallav - Codename 'Anathema' **Subject Value:** S
-**Subject Validity:** E
-**Last Update:** 15 - 29 - 5ABM

-**Foreword**
-A source of frustrations unending, the Anathema holds the vice of ignorance as dogma and the ravings of the luddite as prophecy.
-Worse than an unknowing brute, he is no simpleton, but a keen mind dedicated to destroying and sealing knowledge - the paradox alone warrants nothing less than total destruction and yet he goads my wrath further by flaunting his gaudish Vaapad as if the Darkside cannot touch him.
-Death, nothing else will do, slow, painful and full of sorrow.

-**Phase 1 - Identification**
-Identification of such an antagonistic figure is, as always, beneath the need for my expertise.
-The Anathema has proven a staunch enemy of the Sith since the days of Skyr and has made his career in opposing our efforts for the past few decades.
-Dozens of accounts from Sith and independent sources have been compiled in Dossier C5-1, though any of our forces who are not already aware of his reputation should be marked for punishment of gross incompetence.

-**Phase 2 - Hunting**
-Hunting has been equally trivial - as if to further test my patience, the Anathema has shown no talent nor desire for subtlety.
-Though the most mobile of our current targets, and thus difficult to actively track, his patterns are predictable and his operations without cloak - preferring to announce himself with lightsaber to our agents in artefact recovery operations across the galaxy.
-How he has such a capability in finding these sites just after - if not before our own investigations - is unknown, but I hypothesize he is something of an expert in the Sith amongst the Jedi Order.
-Of course only one so 'wise,' and 'incorruptible,' as he must be the rightful owner of our power, a power he no doubt uses for his own benefit behind closed doors - a curse upon his hubris!
-See Field Reports C5-4, C5-6, C5-12 and C5-21 for further context and theories on his investigative powers, as well as crimes commited against the Lords.

-**Phase 3 - Capture**
-Capture of the Anathema is an extremely difficult prospect, even if its success and subsequent experiments would bring me no shortage of satisfaction.
-Already a proficient combatant amongst the Jedi Masters, he has shown an extreme affinity for countering the abilities of Darkside users - a mastery in Vaapad and a strange ability to reportedly harm our Force-sensitive agents with some exotic power, to name a few.
-As such, any attempt at capture must rely on mundane forces, let us see his mastery of Sith lore prove useful in the face of plasma storms and other weapons of the common man.

-**Conclusions**
-Recommended course of action; indirect surveillance.
-It is with no shortage of disgust that I must concede our inability to detain the subject without a significant advantage we do not currently possess.
-Worse still, the Anathema has repeatedly shown an ability to investigate and pursue Sith cults on his own intuition - any direct action on our part poses more risks than rewards at the current time.

-An opportunity does prevent itself however, the subject insists on delving deep into Sith operations with fewer allies than would be pragmatic.
-If we could somehow weaponize one of these expeditions against him without alerting our own operatives, it would be difficult - but not impossible - to lead him into a trap.
-I am unsure if the Lords would permit the cataclysmic annihilation of one of our ancient treasures in return for the Anathema's life and I must admit I, too, would like to kill him personally - yet he may leave us no choice but to resort to more reliable measures than personal conflict.

-**Addendum**
-Contact Orn Viszla of the Mandalorians, tell him we have a Jedi Master for he and his brethren to kill, if they are up for the task.

 ##Subject Y8 - Jedi Master Kir Kadi

 **Target Analysis Y8 - Version 22**